 It looked like Nathan had had his ticket scanned during what is known as a “draw break” – a period immediately after a draw where the numbers and prizes are being worked out by Camelot.
 Devastated, he went back to the shop the next day to check again.

 “The machine made the beep again and it gave me a free lucky dip.
 That was it – he took the ticket and gave me the printout that says I’m entitled to a lucky dip.
 I had won no money.
 I was absolutely gutted.
 I couldn’t speak, I was devastated.
 I knew it wasn’t the £1m raffle, but I assumed it was one of the 10 prizes of £20,000.
 I was talking to my partner about getting everything sorted and paying my bills.
-We could have got a nice little car, helped my mum and dad out.
+We could have got a nice little car, and helped my mum and dad out.
 “The most I’ve ever won before is £100.
-I do it about once a month.” he said, speaking to the local press after the story was made public.
+I do it about once a month,” he said, speaking to the local press after the story was made public.

 The ticket was then scanned the following day at the same store at 09:40 am, and it was correctly identified as having won a ‘Match 2’ prize, which constitutes a free Lucky Dip ticket for either Wednesday’s or Saturday’s Lotto draw, he confirmed.

 National Lottery players have around a one in 45,057,474 chance of winning the lottery and this has changed since Camelot changed the way the lottery is played in the UK.
 Professor Ian Walker from Lancaster University Management School comments: “There are 14 million ways of picking six out of 49.
 But there are 45 million ways of picking six out of 59.
 So it’s about three times harder to hit the jackpot.
-There will be fewer big jackpot winners, and so there will be more rollovers, which will generate more big jackpots.
-And more balls means that the chances of matching three of the six winnings balls go from one in 57 to one in 97.
+There will be fewer big jackpot winners, so there will be more rollovers, which will generate more big jackpots.
+And more balls mean that the chances of matching three of the six winnings balls go from one in 57 to one in 97.
 So it’s harder to win and a lot harder to win big.”

 The onus here is on the player to make sure that they thoroughly check their numbers before they rush out and spend anything.
 It’s always better to be safe than sorry, and if you believe you have won – then the best course of action is to contact the lottery headquarters in the country/state you’re in and talk to someone about your potential winnings.
 Keep your lottery ticket safe and don’t let anyone else have access to it.